A to Z of Employment - Entries for D

 The Industrial Relations (Northern Ireland) Order 1992 places a general duty on employers to disclose, when requested, information to Trade Union Representatives that is necessary for the purposes of Collective Bargaining.
 The Trade Union must be recognised by the employer for collective bargaining purposes and the information is that which is in the possession of the employer, and is that without which a trade union representative would be impeded in the bargaining process.

-Employers have a legal duty to ensure that they do not treat an individual less favourably on any grounds related to their age, gender, martial status, disability, race/nationality, sexual orientation, religious belief or political opinion.
+Employers have a legal duty to ensure that they do not treat an individual less favourably on any grounds related to their age, gender, marital status, disability, race/nationality, sexual orientation, religious belief or political opinion.
 This applies in access to employment, during the employment relationship and after the employment relationship has come to an end.
 Discrimination can occur in three ways:

 - Direct discrimination - Treating a person less favourably on the grounds of their sex/race/sexual orientation/disability/religious belief/political opinion/age, for example, not appointing a female to a job because the preference is for a male.

 - Indirect discrimination - Occurs where a provision, criterion or practice is applied, which although equally applied to all, has the effect of disadvantaging a particular group and cannot be justified, for example, rules about clothing or uniforms that disadvantage a racial group and cannot be justified.